brevzin/cpp_proposals/packs/generalized-packs.md

 ## Dependent packs

-Member packs, block scope packs, and pack-like types can be directly unpacked when in non-dependent contexts.
+Member packs and block scope packs can be directly unpacked when in non-dependent contexts.
 We know what they are.

 In dependent contexts, anything that is not a pack must be explicitly identified as a pack in order to be treated as one.
-Similar to how we need the `typename` and `template` keyword in many places to identify that such and such an expression is a type or a template, the `.[]` sequence will identify the expression that precedes it as a pack-like type.
-If that entity is _not_ a pack-like type, then the indexing or unpacking expression is ill-formed.
+Similar to how we need the `typename` and `template` keyword in many places to identify that such and such an expression is a type or a template, the `pack` context-sensitive keyword (or whatever spelling) will identify the expression that precedes it as a pack.
+If that entity is _not_ a pack, then the indexing or unpacking expression is ill-formed.

 ---